Diversity is more than skin color or heritage.

-Warner Pacific has experienced a significant increase in diverse student enrollment, from 12.5% in 2007 to 40% this fall (2014).
+Warner Pacific has experienced a significant increase in diverse student enrollment, from 12.5% in 2007 to 40% in 2014.
 During this same time frame the College’s traditional student enrollment grew by 57% overall, so it’s a larger percentage drawn from a larger base enrollment.

-For the past two years, Warner Pacific first-year student classes (freshmen) have been more than 50% students from non-Caucasian or multi-racial backgrounds; 52% and 55% respectively.
+For the past two years, Warner Pacific first-year student classes (freshmen) have been more than 50% students from non-Caucasian or multiracial backgrounds.

 This fall (2015), we had our second largest freshman class in the history of the College.
 Within that class, 52% of students (freshman and transfers) are students of color:

 - 4% Asian, Native Hawaiian, or other Pacific Islander